WestGrid/SciVis2021/content/submission.md

 <!-- We will post the submission guidelines in May 2021, as we get closer to July-31 submission deadline. -->

+## September 2021 update

+We had seven submissions this year.
+All submissions were accepted to be presented at the 2021 SciVis Contest session at [IEEE Vis](http://ieeevis.org/year/2021/welcome) on October 28<sup>th</sup>.
+After the session some of the submission details and ideas will be revealed on this website.

+## Contest process

 The submission deadline is July 31<sup>st</sup>, 2021, 11:59pm Pacific Time (PDT).
 Your submission should include:
 <!-- We will open submissions in early May. -->